 - DAISI will comply with World Health Organisation (WHO) Guidelines on the responsible donation of medical equipment.

 - All donated medical equipment should benefit the recipient to the maximum extent possible.

 - Donations should be given with due respect for the wishes and authority of the recipient, and in conformity with government policies and administrative arrangements of the recipient country.

 - There should be no double standard in quality.
 If the quality of an item is unacceptable in the donor country, it is also unacceptable as a donation.

-- All medical supplies and equipment must be catalogued and packed in such a manner to allow receiving country to unpack in an organised manner.
+- All medical supplies and equipment must be clearly catalogued and packed in such a manner to allow receiving country to unpack in an organised manner.

 - Dangerous goods codes must be consulted and complied with when shipping equipment containing lithium batteries or other potentially dangerous goods.
 The packing of explosives is strictly prohibited.
 All shipments must comply with maritime and/or aviation safety regulations.